-Our work required the skills of three people and took place between February 2023 and April 2023 over a total intervention period of two weeks.
+Our work mobilized the skills of four people and took place between February and April 2024 over a total intervention period of two weeks.

-We conducted three interviews with those responsible for preparing the Statement
+We conducted three interviews with the people responsible for preparing the Statement.

 10. Nature and scope of our work